 crockery ware since the use of plastic dishes can cause chin acne.
 Some household

 water can cause crystals in the urine.
-The use of distilled water, if possible, is pre-
+The use of bottled water, if possible, is pre-

 ferred.
 At a minimum, you should provide filtered water.
 The “Neater Feeder” is a